 Another good way of getting the hang of bridge or improving fast in the early stages is by watching others play (e.g. by visiting a club or “kibitzing” a match).
 At Bridge Base Online you can play for free, watch top matches on Vugraph, as well as access some excellent instructional videos.
-Be sure too to check Youtube for bridge channels such as this or this, or this.
+Be sure too to check Youtube for bridge channels.

 Measuring your progress